Ranking nodes in bipartite systems with a non-linear iterative map

-The extension of node centrality measures to bipartite networks is, despite their ubiquity, a relatively under-explored problem.
-A possible naive approach is to project the bipartite network on one of the two layers, and then directly use standard tools of network analysis \cite{watts1998collective, newman2001structure, cancho2001small, everett2016centrality}.
+While extensions of node centrality measures to bipartite networks have been proposed, the problem of node ranking in these ubiquitous structures is still an active area of research.
+A possible naive approach is to project the links of the bipartite network on one of the two node sets, and then directly use standard tools of network analysis on the resulting unipartite structure~\cite{watts1998collective, newman2001structure, cancho2001small, everett2016centrality}.
 However, the projection clearly hinders a fundamental property of the network with possible relevant consequences on the analysis results~\cite{guillaume2004bipartite, guillaume2006bipartite, latapy2008basic, pavlopoulos2018bipartite}.
 Few methods that explicitly keep into account the bipartite structure have been proposed, such as extensions of the eigenvector centrality~\cite{hidalgo2009building, daugulis2012note}, or methods based on the statistics of random walkers on the network~\cite{Coscia2014}.
 Finally, a statistical approach based on a non-linear map, the so-called fitness-complexity map, was introduced in the context of economics, and then generalized and applied in other fields~\cite{tacchella2012new,cristelli2013measuring,tacchella2018dynamical, cristelli2015heterogeneous, dominguez2015ranking,mariani2015measuring}

 The present paper proposes a general and flexible method to rank the importance of nodes in bipartite networks based on a non-linear map inspired by the fitness-complexity concept.
 The non-linearity of the map depends on a single parameter $\gamma$.
 The parameter value sets what structural features are relevant for defining the node importance and thus the final node ranking.
 Indeed, tuning $\gamma$ we can interpolate between the eigenvector centrality, the degree centrality, and the original fitness-complexity map.
-Depending on the system in analysis and the specific task, different choices of $\gamma$ can be optimal.
+Depending on the system under analysis and the specific task, different choices of $\gamma$ can be optimal.